How to make a bicycle handlebar higher. Raise the steering wheel of Merida

 8. Traffic regulation

 8.7.6.
-To regulate traffic at railway crossings, traffic lights with two red signals or one white-moon and two red signals are used, having the following meanings:
+To regulate traffic at railway crossings, traffic lights with two red signals or one white-lunar and two red ones are used, having the following meanings:

 a) flashing red signals prohibit the movement of vehicles through the crossing;

-b) a flashing white-moon signal indicates that the alarm system is working and does not prohibit the movement of vehicles.
+b) a flashing white-lunar signal indicates that the alarm system is working and does not prohibit the movement of vehicles.

-At railway crossings, simultaneously with a prohibitory signal of a traffic light, an audible signal may be turned on, additionally informing road users about the prohibition of movement through the crossing.
+At railway crossings, simultaneously with the prohibitory traffic light signal, an audible signal may be turned on, additionally informing road users that movement through the crossing is prohibited.

 13. Task 13 of 15